jom9/MMOM/README.md

 This is the helper function that creates the fit for cauchyfitting.m.
 It performs nonlinear regression using the method of least squares.
 More info can be found here: [https://www.mathworks.com/help/curvefit/custom-nonlinear-models.html](url)

+opticspy:
+    This package will be for modelling various optical properties

+    importer.py:
+        various utility functions for importing data
+    multilayers.py
+        calculates the values of transmittance and reflactances for a multilayers structure work in progress, currently only does normal incidence